Mahan1554/EDA-Starter-Guide/README.md

-# EDA-Starter-Guide-
+# EDA-Starter-Guide

-This repository contains a Python notebook for comprehensive Exploratory Data Analysis (EDA), covering data type handling, missing values, duplicates, and outliers using Z-score and box plots.
-It includes visualizing categorical and numerical features with univariate and bivariate analysis.
+This repository contains a Python notebook that performs an extensive Exploratory Data Analysis (EDA) covering all key aspects, including:

+- Data type handling
+- Detecting and handling null values
+- Identifying and treating outliers (Z-score, Boxplots)
+- Removing duplicates
+- Visualizing categorical and numerical features
+- Univariate and Bivariate analysis

+The notebook includes various techniques, statistical methods, and visualizations to understand data distributions, relationships, and patterns effectively. 🚀